qrakhen/periodiq/periodiq/README.md

 You get nothing but pure, simple and honest JavaScript.

-_Periodiq_ comes with the so-called 'ElementTree' system, a smart and fully extendable module tree to perfectly fit all the needs for even the most adventurous project.
+_Periodiq_ comes with the so-called 'ElementTree' system, a smart and fully extendable module tree to perfectly fit all the needs for even the most adventurous projects.
 You'll also get in touch with the simple yet truly flexible RenderInstance - it builds, processes and caches everything you put into it - fully automated.
-Its best friend, the ChacheSniper, will take care of monitoring and managing your generated cache - so a refresh will only happen to the actually affected parts - with atomic precision, resulting in highly optimizied performance.
+Its best friend, the ChacheSniper, will take care of monitoring and managing your generated cache - so a refresh will only happen to the actual affected parts - with atomic precision, resulting in highly optimizied performance.

 By using Electron as the backbone of _Periodiq_'s rendering and user interface